Jasonrosasramirez/generationReadMe/Develop/generateHere/README.md

   * [Lisense](##Lisence)

   ## Description
-  for good only :)
+  only for good :) Description

   ## Installation
-  zip file
+  installation package

   ## Usage
-  try your best
+  only for good :) Please

   ## Contributing
-  ask nicely
+  sure.
+Ask nicely

   ## Tests
-  test 2, and 85
+  Test 1, 2, and 3.

   ## Questions
   If you have any questions, feel free to reach out via my GitHub or email below :)

   Github username: jasonrosasramirez
   Github Proflie Link: (https://github.com/jasonrosasramirez)
-  email: (email)
+  email: (@gmail)